neuropoly/pediatric-DL-registration/README.md

 * Evaluating the registration learning-based approaches on segmentations after warping
 * Jacobian determinant calculations
 * Time calculations
-ANTs commands used to pre-register the images are available in [DataHandle.py](https://github.com/neuropoly/pediatric-DL-registration/blob/main/scripts/DataHandle.py)
+ANTs commands used to pre-register the images are available in [DataHandle.py](https://github.com/neuropoly/pediatric-DL-registration/blob/main/scripts/DataHandle.py) where the [ANTs version](https://github.com/ANTsX/ANTs/releases) used is 2.3.4.dev172-gc801b.

 # References